Agenda

 show more add to my calendar

 Outside the comfort zone is where the magic happens, but it may also feel like a risky place.
 In the face of complexity, often the easiest decision is (consciously or unconsciously) to ignore it.
 In regions facing recurrent crises, anticipatory action is essential – yet challenges intensify when risks such as conflict, economic shocks and natural hazards converge.
 This session explores how impacts, often hard to attribute to one crisis, require responses that embrace wider socio-economic, environmental and other systems.
-We will discuss continuous context analysis, monitoring overlapping hazards, compounding and reverberating risks and vulnerabilities, integrated and longer-term strategies beyond anticipatory action, and engaging non-conventional stakeholders.
-Expect practical insights, storytelling and interactive experiences that will inspire new ways of thinking and working – while having fun.
+We will discuss continuous context analysis, monitoring overlapping hazards, compounding and reverberating risks and vulnerabilities, integrated and longer-term strategies beyond anticipatory action, and how to engage non-conventional stakeholders.
+Expect a lot of discussions with fellow practitioners, practical insights, storytelling and interactive experiences that will inspire new ways of thinking and working – while having fun.

 Facilitators